"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Here they are:

-Plus License – In the WPForms plus license, priced at $59 the first year, you have access to more premium form features like Captcha spam protection.
+Plus License – In the WPForms Plus license, priced at $59 for the first year, you can access more premium form features like Captcha spam protection.

-Pro License – In this plan, which is priced at $199 for the first year, you have access to premium features like Zapier integration, payment gateways, conversational form, offline form, signature, and more.
+Pro License – In this plan, priced at $199 for the first year, you can access premium features like Zapier integration, payment gateways, conversational form, offline form, signature, and more.

 Elite License – Priced at $299 the first year, it gives you access to every WPForms feature and additional tools like Salesforce integration, HubSpot form, webhooks, Authorise.net, and active campaign form.

-Note, all the price above is for promotional sales and comes at a 50% discount.
-If you choose to renew for the second year, you’ll pay the regular price.
+Note all the prices above are for promotional sales and come at a 50% discount.
+You’ll pay the regular price if you renew for the second year.

 Here are the full WPForms pricing details.

-Gravity forms offer three pricing plans.
+Gravity Forms offers three pricing plans.
 Each plan has what makes it different from the others.

 Here is a brief breakdown of what’s available in each license.